asimmunawar/ai-talks/00-index.markdown

 | [dot-product.ipynb](https://github.com/asimmunawar/ml-course/blob/main/src/jupyter-notebooks/dot-product.ipynb)   | Shows how dot product works.   |
 | [bahdanau-attention.ipynb](https://github.com/asimmunawar/ml-course/blob/main/src/jupyter-notebooks/bahdanau-attention.ipynb)/[luong-attention.ipynb](https://github.com/asimmunawar/ml-course/blob/main/src/jupyter-notebooks/luong-attention.ipynb) | Shows the working of different kinds of attentions |

+## License
+I am releasing this project (repo), under the MIT License, which permits anyone to freely use, modify, distribute, and sublicense the software.
+This license grants individuals and organizations the flexibility to incorporate the code into their own projects, modify it as needed, and distribute it with minimal restrictions.
+Users are only required to include the original copyright and license notice in any substantial portion of the software they use or distribute.
+The MIT License is chosen for its permissive nature, allowing for widespread collaboration and utilization of the project within the open-source community.

+For details, please see the full license statement at [LICENSE](https://github.com/asimmunawar/ml-course/blob/main/License).

 ## Help me improve
 You are welcome to share any suggestions/comments with me on [LinkedIn](https://www.linkedin.com/in/asimmunawar/).